 Studies show that 84% of patients depend on referrals from family or friends when looking for a dentist.
 Give them the opportunity to market on your behalf!

-The same study shows that 9 out of 10 people trust online reviews as much as personal recommendations, and that patient reviews are more important in the decision-making process even than where their dentist went to school!
+The same study shows that 9 out of 10 people trust an online review as much as personal recommendations, and that patient reviews are more important in the decision-making process even than where their dentist went to school!
 (Source: Futuredontics, “What Dental Patients Want” April 2019.)

 Using Snapshot, you can create a memorable experience that incentivizes your patients to leave an online review of their experience on whatever platform is most important to you.